FFBC

 FFBC Riding Goals and Leaderboards

-May 25, 2020 By Bob Admin Leave a Comment
+May 25, 2020 By Bob Admin 1 Comment

 From Barry Saeed, our FFBC Ride coordinator:

-Even though we have suspended FFBC group rides, we can still have fun as a club.
+Even though we have limited FFBC group rides, we can still have fun as a club.
 Whether road bike, mountain bike or e-bike, real-world or virtual, FFBC’s Strava and RideWithGPS groups offer us ways to stay connected and celebrate our members’ accomplishments.

 Strava: Many members (and non-members) have joined Strava’s open, unmoderated FFBC club (https://www.strava.com/clubs/ffbc).
 Strava’s FFBC club has weekly leaderboards showing distance, elevation gain, number of rides, etc. (Unfortunately, Strava limits its Challenges to corporate sponsors so FFBC cannot have its own challenges.)